by Andrew Tropin, Ramin Honary

 least a type key whose value is a symbol identifying

-the kind of message (e.g. runner/run-assert,
+the kind of message (e.g. runner/run-assertion,

 runner/load-test, runner/load-suite).
 The